Moexipril

-Moexipril an angiotensin converting enzyme inhibitor (ACE inhibitor) used for the treatment of hypertension and congestive heart failure.
+Moexipril was an angiotensin converting enzyme inhibitor (ACE inhibitor) used for the treatment of hypertension and congestive heart failure.
 Moexipril can be administered alone or with other antihypertensives or diuretics.

 It works by inhibiting the conversion of angiotensin I to angiotensin II.

 It was patented in 1980 and approved for medical use in 1995.
 Moexipril is available from Schwarz Pharma under the trade name Univasc.

 Side effects

 Moexipril is generally well tolerated in elderly patients with hypertension.

 Hypotension, dizziness, increased cough, diarrhea, flu syndrome, fatigue, and flushing have been found to affect less than 6% of patients who were prescribed moexipril.

 Mechanism of action

 As an ACE inhibitor, moexipril causes a decrease in ACE.
 This blocks the conversion of angiotensin I to angiotensin II.
 Blockage of angiotensin II limits hypertension within the vasculature.
 Additionally, moexipril has been found to possess cardioprotective properties.
 Rats given moexipril one week prior to induction of myocardial infarction, displayed decreased infarct size.
 The cardioprotective effects of ACE inhibitors are mediated through a combination of angiotensin II inhibition and bradykinin proliferation.
 Increased levels of bradykinin stimulate in the production of prostaglandin E2 and nitric oxide, which cause vasodilation and continue to exert antiproliferative effects.
 Inhibition of angiotensin II by moexipril decreases remodeling effects on the cardiovascular system.
 Indirectly, angiotensin II stimulates of the production of endothelin 1 and 3 (ET1, ET3) and the transforming growth factor beta-1 (TGF-β1), all of which have tissue proliferative effects that are blocked by the actions of moexipril.
 The antiproliferative effects of moexipril have also been demonstrated by in vitro studies where moexipril inhibits the estrogen-stimulated growth of neonatal cardiac fibroblasts in rats.
 Other ACE inhibitors have also been found to produce these actions, as well.